Tampines Meridian Junior College: Academic Information

-Students with a raw L1R5 of 11 and below are eligible to take 4 H2 subjects.

 Malay Language Elective Programme (MLEP)

 TMJC is one of five junior colleges offering the MLEP.
-It is for students who show a high level of proficiency and interest in the Malay language, and also aims to enhance these students' understandings of Malay literature and culture.
-All students who enrol in this programme in TMJC are required to take H2 MLL at the A-Levels.
+All students who enrol in this programme are required to take H2 MLL at the A-Levels.

 Theatre Studies and Drama Elective Programme

 TMJC offers the Theatre Studies and Drama Elective Programme, which was originally offered in TPJC from 2007 to before the merger.
-It aims to develop students’ knowledge and understanding of, and critical thinking about, theatre and drama in a variety of historical and cultural contexts; as well as to foster students’ interest and enjoyment in theatre and drama both as participants and as informed members of an audience.
 All students who enrol in this programme in TMJC are required to take H2 TSD at the A-Levels.
+Lecture Theatre 3 is the dedicated performance lab used by TSD students.

 Co-Curricular Activities

 A total of 30 CCAs including Students' Council are offered in TMJC.
 Students normally take part in one CCA.
 The list of CCAs offered at TMJC is as follows: